sebsgitc/Encoder-Decoder/README.md

 # Encoder-Decoder and Fast Marching for segmentation of blood vessels in lung tissue
-This repository contains the code for the Master's Thesis *Title* written by *Adam Svedberg* and *Sebastian Petersson* at the Division of Mathematical Statistics at the Faculty of Engineering at Lund University.
+This repository contains the code for the Master's Thesis *Title* written by **Adam Svedberg** and **Sebastian Petersson** at the Division of Mathematical Statistics at the Faculty of Engineering at Lund University.
+The code is used to create masks for blood vessels via seed points and *Constrained-FMM* and then a final segmentation using an *Attention ResU-net*.
+Pre-trained weights for the ML model, images and other information can be found at **Länk till digital appendix**

 ## General information about the code and it's operations.